bretttolbert/verbecc-svc/README.md

 ## verbecc-web

-#### Web front-end for verbecc-svc - conjugation of any verb in French and Spanish
+#### Web front-end for verbecc-svc - conjugation of any verb in French, Spanish, Italian, Portuguese and Romanian

 https://github.com/bretttolbert/verbecc-web